 Three major air freight integrators account for the bulk of the global air cargo; DHL, FedEx, and UPS.
 Each integrator has a hub-and-spoke organization of their network with hubs clustered around the world’s three major zones of economic activity; North America, Europe, and Pacific Asia.
 The choice of the main consolidation hub is based upon an airport that is well located, has good infrastructure, but that does not necessarily serve a very large local passenger market.
 The integrator is thus the airport’s main customer and gets privileged access to the runways.
 Louisville, Kentucky, is the major North American air hub of UPS, while Memphis, Tennessee, performs the same role for FedEx.

 There is a high level of concentration of hubs in the Eastern Part of the United States, which roughly corresponds to its demographic centroid.
-Other hubs in North America are regionally oriented (with Toronto and Hamilton servicing the Canadian market for FedEx and UPS respectively), except Miami that services Latin America and the only airport with Hong Kong where three integrators are using the facility as a hub.
-In Europe, DHL followed a similar strategy than its North American counterparts by selecting Leipzig, a smaller airport, to be its main hubs.
-Hubs have also been established at intermediate locations such as Anchorage, Dubai, and Bahrain.
+Other hubs in North America are regionally oriented (with Toronto and Hamilton servicing the Canadian market for FedEx and UPS, respectively), except Miami, which services Latin America, and the only airport with Hong Kong where three integrators are using the facility as a hub.
+In Europe, DHL followed a similar strategy to its North American counterparts by selecting Leipzig, a smaller airport, to be its main hubs.
+Hubs have also been established at intermediate locations like Anchorage, Dubai, and Bahrain.
 Although their initial use was for refueling, they became logistical hubs in their own right.